 What Is the Settlement Value of Zantac Cancer Claims?

 When any new litigation starts, people want to know the settlement value of these Zantac cancer claims.
 It is understandable, right?
 When you or someone you love has suffered from something as awful as cancer, you want to know what the ultimate compensation might be.
 Wanting to know how much money you get for suffering is not being greedy.
 It is what we have based our civil justice system on since long before we were even a country.
 Of course, the most honest answer at this point in the litigation is that I have no idea.
 If your case were to go to trial, the settlement value would be very different and higher than if you are a part of an eventual global settlement of all Zantac claims.

-If your case were to go to trial, the upside would be much might.
-Again, looking at the Roundup verdicts which have been up to $1 billion (although reduced by a judge).
+If your case were to go to trial, the upside would be much higher.
+I mean, look at the Roundup verdicts where we saw a $1 billion award.
 Of course, if the case goes to trial, there is also the risk of getting a zero verdict.